-In April 1999, we completed a private placement of Common Stock in the amount of \$11.5 million.
+In April 1999, we completed a private placement of Common Stock in the amount of \$11.5\$ million.
 The transaction represented a sale of our Common Stock to European institutional investors at a price of \$3.50 per share.
 A total of 3,285,714 shares of Common Stock were issued as a part of this transaction.
-We believe that the proceeds that will be raised from our proposed stock offering, along with our current cash balances and anticipated cash generated from operations will be sufficient to meet our anticipated cash needs for the foreseeable future.